 Berton House Writers’ Retreat

 Berton House is located in Dawson City, Yukon.
 Professional Canadian writers who have published at least one book and are established in any creative literary discipline (fiction, non-fiction, poetry, play/screenwriting, journalism) may apply for a three-month residency.
-Applications close in October.
+Applications are expected to close in October.

 Rocky Mountain National Park Artist-in-Residence Program

 This program offers professional writers, as well as composers and visual and performing artists, the opportunity to ‘pursue their artistic discipline while being surrounded by the park’s inspiring landscape’.
 Selected artists stay in a historic cabin for two-week periods from June through September.
-Applications are expected to close in November.
+Applications open on 1 October and close on 15 November.

 Cove Park Literature Residencies